Greater Cleveland Peace Officers Memorial Society®

 What We Do

 We Honor Service to the CommunityEach year in May, the Police Memorial Society remembers fallen officers during the Greater Cleveland Police Memorial Commemoration, a schedule of events for family, friends and the entire community.
-The 32nd Annual Greater Cleveland Peace Officers Memorial Society Commemoration will be May 13–21, 2017.
+The 35th Annual Greater Cleveland Peace Officers Memorial Society Commemoration will coincide with Police Week in 2020.
 Events include:

 - Greater Cleveland Police Memorial Parade